behnoudshafizadeh/KERAS-COVID19/README.md

 > notice:you can be able to use your own dataset by putting them in these folders.

 ## pptx_file
-> my peresentation about this project contents such as model,Code,dataset,... is explained in this file.
+> my peresentation about this project contents such as model,Code,dataset,... is explained in `covid 19 with VGG16.pptx`.

 ## code
 >  `covid-colab.ipynb` is prepared for runing code in google colab,before running code,,you must set the correct path in code file that is showed below: